-British Columbia Investment Management Corporation ["bcIMC"] was established under the Public Sector Pension Plans Act as a trust company authorized to carry on trust business and investment management services.
-The address of the bcIMC's registered office is at 300-2950 Jutland Road, Victoria, British Columbia Canada.
-These financial statements have been prepared by bcIMC and are the responsibility of bcIMC management.
+British Columbia Investment Management Corporation ("BCI") was established under the Public Sector Pension Plans Act as a trust company authorized to carry on trust business and investment management services.
+The address of the BCI's registered office is at 750 Pandora Avenue, Victoria, British Columbia, Canada.
+These financial statements have been prepared by BCI and are the responsibility of BCI management.

 Under the Public Sector Pension Plans Act and the Pooled Investment Portfolios Regulation, B.C.
 Reg.
-447/99, bcIMC may establish and operate pooled investment portfolios ".... in which money from trust funds, special funds or other funds, other public money and the money of government bodies and designated institutions may be combined in common for the purpose of investment by means of investment units of participation in a pooled investment portfolio."
-In addition, pooled investment portfolios previously established under the Financial Administration Act and the Pooled Investment Portfolios Regulations"), B.C.
+447/99, BCI may establish and operate pooled investment portfolios "... in which money from trust funds, special funds or other funds, other public money and the money of government bodies and designated institutions may be combined in common for the purpose of investment by means of investment units of participation in a pooled investment portfolio."
+In addition, pooled investment portfolios previously established under the Financial Administration Act and the Pooled Investment Portfolios Regulation, ("Regulations"), B.C.
 Reg.
 84/86, were continued under the Pooled Investment Portfolios Regulation, B.C.
 Reg.
-447/99, to be held in trust by bcIMC and invested by the Chief Investment Officer (CIO) of bcIMC.
+447/99, to be held in trust by BCI and invested by the Chief Investment Officer (CIO) of BCI.

 The Realpool Global Fund was first established June 24, 2004 under the name of "2004 Realpool International Fund".
-On January 2, 2014, the 2004 Realpool International Fund was renamed to "Realpool Global Fund".
-Real estate investments previously held in 5 other real estate investment funds managed by bcIMC were acquired by or assigned to the Realpool Global Fund as outlined in Note 9.
+On January 2, 2014, the 2004 Realpool International Fund was renamed to "Realpool Global Fund" (the Fund).
+Real estate investments previously held in five other real estate investment funds managed by BCI were acquired by or assigned to the Realpool Global Fund as outlined in Note 9.